For best experience please turn on javascript and use a modern browser!

 From early October, it is expected that it will no longer be possible to publish open access articles free of charge at Springer and Lippincott Williams & Wilkins.
 The same applies to Taylor & Francis and Oxford University Press from the end of November.
 The maximum number of free open access articles for 2024 will have been reached.
 Make sure that you do not unintentionally receive an invoice.

-Due to agreements between universities, including the UvA, and publishers, researchers can publish open access up to a certain limit.
-For some publishers, the maximum number of open access articles that can be published free of charge each year has been reached or is approaching.
+Due to agreements between universities, including the UvA, and publishers, researchers can publish open access free of charge up to a certain limit.
+For some publishers, the maximum number of open access articles that can be published free of charge each year has (almost) been reached or is approaching.
 If your article is accepted for publication between the moment a limit is reached and January 1, 2025, be cautious when you are presented with the option to publish open access.
 Those who still choose to publish open access may incur additional costs.

 How to avoid an invoice?